When I was eight years old, I read The Secret Garden by Frances Hodgson Burnett, and was introduced to the

 Limited Edition giclee prints at Oriel CRiC, Crickhowell.

-I exhibit nationally and locally, including the Royal Institute of Painters in Water Colours and the
+I exhibit nationally and locally, including the Open Exhibitions of the Royal Institute of Painters in Water

-Royal West Of England Academy Open Exhibitions, and at other venues in Herefordshire, Powys, Broadway, and
+Colours and the Royal West Of England Academy , and at Oriel CRiC, Crickhowell, Powys, and other venues

 You can find more details on the Exhibitions page.